 NES is not the same as sleep-related eating disorder (SRED).
 Those with this disorder eat while sleepwalking, or while in a twilight state between sleep and being awake.
 They are completely unaware of what they’re doing.

 Frequently, they wake up to find food-related objects in their beds or an enormous mess in the kitchen and are baffled as to how this occurred.
-Conversely, those with NES are fully awake and aware of what they are doing.
+Conversely, those with Night Eating Syndrome are fully awake and aware of what they are doing.